MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 ---
 layout: post
-title: How big should your first mob be
+title: How big should your first mob be?
 tags: Mobbing
 category: Unpublished
 ---

 How big should your first mob be?
 Unfortunately there is no one right size mob - mobs are made up of people, dfferent people bring different things to the mob.

-> Start small, grow as you gain experience

 While starting off small and growing the size of the mob as people in your team gain experience in this style programming is often the best approach - a small mob of people who have no experience with mob programming may not as good as a larger mob that has experienced mob programmers.
 Here are some things to keep a look out for.

+> Start small, grow as you gain experience

 ## Too large